Riesi/frog_emojis/README.md

 gen_png.py [OPTION]

 -h, --help                      Shows this help message.
--a, --all                       Regenerates all PNGs.
+-a, --all                       Generate PNGs of all SVGs.
--s, --specific [FILENAME]...
-Regenerate the PNGs for each FILENAME in the "svg" folder.
+-s, --specific S [S ...]
+Generate PNGs for each S in the "svg" folder.
 The '.svg' suffix is optional.
+-r, --resolution R [R ...]
+Custom resolutions that will be generated instead of the defaults.
--g, --git                       Regenerates all PNGs and creates a git commit for them.
+-g, --git                       Generates PNGs of SVGs that changed since last auto tag and creates a git commit with them.
 Requires 'git' to be installed and located in PATH.
 ```